Undergraduate Teaching 2025-26

 As specific objectives, by the end of the course students should be able to:

-• Understand and apply linear state-space models to simulate dynamic systems.
+• Understand and apply state-space models to simulate dynamic systems.

-• Implement and tune a Kalman filter to decode noisy observations.
+• Implement and tune models to decode noisy observations.

-• Design and use an LQR controller for optimal state feedback control.
+• Design and use controllers for optimal state feedback control.

 • Integrate estimation and control in a closed-loop system.